 Sir Nicholas Winton

 More people ought to hear about Sir Nicholas Winton.
-This man, who just celebrated his 100th birthday in May, rescued 669 mostly Jewish children from Czechoslovakia just before war broke out.
-One of the children, Tom Graumann, has gone on to live what I think is a very remarkable life of his own, and raise four children, one of whom is a friend and customer of mine.
+This man, who has passed his 102th birthday, rescued 669 mostly Jewish children from Czechoslovakia just before war broke out.
+One of the children, Tom Graumann (#652), has gone on to live what I think is a very remarkable life of his own, and raise four children, one of whom is a friend and customer of mine.
 You can hear Tom Graumann's story on the June 21 and 28, 2009 programs of Unshackled.

 Lunar Landing Sites